CallumAS/ice-uni-project/updates.md

 Images - Sat 18th Dec 14.00-15.30
 added image downloading as a function and added a static route to view images.

+Scheduled image downloads - Sat 18th Dec 15.30-16.10
+title probably should multi-thread/task this because its initially slow but im lazy and i can hide behind i don't want to DOS there S3.